13 Data Storage and Security

 13.1.1 Electronic data

-Once you have reviewed all relevant information from Section 13.1, several more decisions will need to be made when deciding on and setting up your structures for storing and securely working with electronic data.
+Once you have reviewed all relevant information from Section 13.1, several more decisions will need to be made when choosing and setting up your structures for storing and securely working with electronic data.

 1. Review additional criteria.